 A graduate student shall be placed on academic warning at the end of the semester of the first occurrence in which his/her cumulative GPA falls below 3.0.
 The student shall receive written notification of his/her academic status from his/her faculty advisor and/or department chair.
 The academic standing will also be noted on the student's transcript.
-The duration of academic warning is one semester.
+The duration of academic warning is one semester only; once a student is placed on academic warning, the student cannot return to this standing. (e.g., If a student returns to good academic standing after the initial academic warning and later falls below good academic standing, the student will be placed on academic probation).
 The progress of a student placed on academic warning shall be tracked and monitored by the faculty advisor and/or department chair.
 It is the responsibility of the student, in collaboration with his/her advisor, to develop and submit a formal Satisfactory Academic Progress (SAP) Plan for raising the cumulative GPA to a minimum requirement of 3.0.
 A graduate advisement hold will be placed on the student's account until the SAP Plan receives final approval by the Director of Graduate Programs.
-At the end of the warning period, the student must achieve a minimum cumulative GPA of 3.0 in order to return to good academic standing.
-If the student does not achieve a cumulative GPA of at least 3.0 at the end of the warning period, the student will be placed on academic probation.
+At the end of the warning period, the student must achieve a minimum cumulative GPA of at least 3.0 at the end of the warning period, the student will be placed on academic probation.